liao961120/gloss-search-frontend/README.md

 # gloss-search

-Searcing interlinear glosses, all done through the web browser.
+Searcing interlinear glosses, and all you need is a web browser!

 ![Demo](https://img.yongfu.name/gif/gloss-search-min.gif)